sk160902/rlvr-tau2bench/WRITEUP.md

 ### Interpretation

-- **Peak reward 0.771 crosses the ≥ 0.7 target** — achieved by using the real 15 τ²-bench tools in the prompt so that `R_task` can score correctly.
+- **Peak reward 0.771 crosses the ≥ 0.7 target.** This was achieved by using the real 15 τ²-bench tools in the prompt so that `R_task` can score correctly.
-- **Smoothed curve stays near 0.52 mean** — expected for a 1-epoch CPU run with K=2 and LoRA r=16; the full GPU config (3 epochs, K=4, r=64) would consolidate this further.
+- **Smoothed curve stays near 0.52 mean.** This is expected for a 1-epoch CPU run with K=2 and LoRA r=16.
+The full GPU config (3 epochs, K=4, r=64) would consolidate this further.
-- **Loss scale is very small** — consistent with LoRA fine-tuning where only adapter parameters are updated.
+- **Loss scale is very small.** This is consistent with LoRA fine-tuning where only adapter parameters are updated.
-- **KL divergence well-controlled** — the β=0.04 KL penalty is working as intended; the policy stays close to the base model.
+- **KL divergence is well-controlled.** The β=0.04 KL penalty is working as intended, and the policy stays close to the base model.
-- **No reward hacking detected** — reward variance remains stable; no sudden spikes followed by collapse.
+- **No reward hacking detected.** Reward variance remains stable throughout training, with no sudden spikes followed by collapse.

 ---